Working safely in trenches

 Print a Sign-In SheetSpanish Version Coming SoonWorking Safely in Trenches

-Employees who enter trenches and other excavations may be exposed to life-threatening hazards such as cave-ins, falling loads, hazardous atmospheres, and hazards from mobile equipment.
-By following safe work practices and adhering to OSHA guidelines these exposures can be minimized.
+Employees who enter trenches and other excavations may be exposed to life-threatening hazards, such as cave-ins, falling loads, hazardous atmospheres, and hazards from mobile equipment.
+By following safe work practices and adhering to OSHA guidelines, these exposures can be reduced.

 OSHA 1926.650 defines a trench as a narrow excavation below the surface of the ground.
 In general, the depth is greater than the width.